grocid/passdesktop/README.md

  - Mutual authentication as an option for communicating with Vault

-These, quite essential, features are of course already supported in [pass](https://github.com/grocid/pass).

 ## Seurity considerations

  - To use mutual authentication.
 This requires each accessor/user to have a valid private key.
 Private key can be encrypted with master password.